nuitrcs/pythonworkshops/resources.md

 ## Tutorials and Books

-[DataCamp](https://www.datacamp.com): online interactive tutorials.
-The intro course is available for free, but other courses require a subscription.
-Research Computing is currently providing access for Northwestern researchers.
-[Apply for access](http://www.it.northwestern.edu/research/campus-events/data-camp.html).

 [Exploratory Computing with Python](http://mbakker7.github.io/exploratory_computing_with_python/): notebooks and videos covering common tasks researchers might want to do with Python for exploring data.
 Intro Python topics are covered alongside data analysis and plotting examples.

 [UC Boulder Python for Data Analysis](https://github.com/ResearchComputing/Meetup-Fall-2013): workshop materials from some of our research computing colleagues at UC Boulder.
 Includes exercises.